Read about the story of hysterectomy patient Kelly Nappo who says Dr. Seckin saved her life.

 It was January 2017 when Kelly Nappo realized that something had gone horribly wrong with her body.

-“I became anemic, the pain escalated.
-I would physically shake, my legs went numb.
+“I became anemic, the pain escalated and I would physically shake.
+My legs went numb.
 I would start grinding my teeth and my jaw so badly that I got migraines.
 I also had extensive clotting, heavy periods.”

 And still, the NYC-based finance executive soldiered on.
 Under her pantsuits, she doubled up on pads and stuck disposable heating pads to her back and belly to help manage the pain as she leaned in during her boardroom meetings.